 Who sets the eligibility criteria?

-As the sponsor, dotCoop sets eligibility policies for registration for the .coop TLD based on the criteria defined in the agreement with ICANN.
-Eligibility criteria are specified in the Registration Agreement.
+DotCooperation sets eligibility policies for registration for the .coop and .creditunion TLDs.
+Eligibility criteria are specified in the Eligibility Policy.

-How will dotCoop ensure that only eligible organizations purchase names in the .coop domain?
+How will DotCooperation ensure that only eligible organizations purchase domain names?

-DotCoop will validate that all registrants meet the eligibility criteria for .coop using information from co-operative membership organizations, from online research, from documents or contact references supplied by the .coop registrants that would prove their eligibility.
+DotCooperation will validate that all registrants meet the eligibility criteria for .coop and .creditunion using information from co-operative membership organizations, from online research, from documents or contact references supplied by the registrants that would prove their eligibility.

-Individuals cannot purchase a .coop name.
-Domain names can only be registered by an eligible organization, a cooperative in most cases.
+Individuals cannot purchase a .coop or .creditunion domain name.
+Domain names can only be registered by an eligible organization.
 However, an individual’s name can be registered and indeed there are examples of individuals in the co-operative movement who are using a theirname.coop, to blog about the co-operative movement and their contribution to it.
 Such individual name registrations can only be made by a cooperative or other eligible organization affiliated to the individual and with their permission only.
 Please contact us at email@example.com with any questions on eligibility for such special domains.

 What happens if my registration is determined to be ineligible?